guettli/simple21term/DIARY.md

 # 2020

+## 2020-04-12

+Next:

+- Same UX for Admin and normal GUI.
+- Datamigration: Create root and Django-Admin and Django-Admin of Terms.
+- Import data of iso9001 cert of Michael.

 ## 2020-04-02

 Header should contain a search for the tree.
 With nice autocomplete.
 How to get the Django